malwaredllc/byob/README.md

    - `byob.modules.escalate`: *attempt UAC bypass to gain unauthorized administrator privileges*
    - `byob.modules.portscanner`: *scan the local network for other online devices & open ports*
    - `byob.modules.process`: *list/search/kill/monitor currently running processes on the host*

-5) __byob.trojans__

-   *package containing the are hosted locally by the server (rather than uploaded to Pastebin to be hosted there anonymously) for the client stagers to load & execute on the target host machines*